Health Care Services

 The Louisiana State University Student Health Clinic offers a variety of health services.
 Physicians and Nurse Practitioners in the Student Health Clinic are board certified.

-We provide primary health care, mental health assistance, immunizations, lab tests and x-rays, allergy injections, and woman's health exams, and exams for away rotations/residency.
+We provide primary health care, mental health assistance, immunizations, lab tests and x-rays, allergy injections, women's health exams, and exams for away rotations/residency.

 No matter who your insurance carrier is, there's no charge for a student health visit in the student health clinic.
 Other services within the Louisiana State University Healthcare Network do generate a charge.